 - Meet some theoretical CEO candidates — to learn.
 You may learn you are, pound for pound, better than all of them.
 They may have longer resumes, but you know your company soup-to-nuts.

 - Build out your team as much as you can.
 Get some of the load taken off your shoulders with a few A players on your team.
 You’ll be amazed what just one more A player on your senior team will do here.
+Often, just one great new VP of Marketing or Sales or Customer Success or Product will tilt the curve enough that you’d back to Better Growth.
+With less stress.

 image from here.